 Private plans might see benefits if addicted people don’t land in expensive emergency rooms due to addictions or overdoses.
 By providing care for addictions, they might also reduce the number of organ transplants they might need to cover.
 When it comes to savings, robust care for all drugs might be the best way to go, and many insurance plans do just that.

 That means anyone with questions about what drugs are and aren’t covered by insurance can just look at this page and get clear answers in just minutes.
 That page is a good first stop for anyone with addiction treatment questions.

-Maintenance programs are designed for people who can’t get to a normal level of functioning in the absence of drugs, even if they’ve been through a rehab program.
+Maintenance programs, part of aftercare treatment, are designed for people who can’t get to a normal level of functioning in the absence of drugs, even if they’ve been through a rehab program at a treatment center.
 Chemical alterations caused by drugs are just too severe in these people, and they need medications in order to correct those imbalances so they can live a life that’s free of the influence of drugs.

 The National Alliance of Advocates for Buprenorphine Treatment says, for example, that most health insurance plans cover maintenance drugs for people in recovery from addictions to heroin and other similar drugs.
 The organization doesn’t specify how many plans offer this coverage or what typical copayments might be, but the group seems confident that most plans do provide this benefit.

 The Substance Abuse and Mental Health Service Administration says, on the other hand, that Medicare and Medicaid plans will only cover these medications if their use is deemed vital for the ongoing health of the person in recovery.
 If the person is deemed somehow capable of healing without the medications, coverage wouldn’t be provided under these plans.

 These two opposing views make it clear that plans can handle addiction maintenance care very differently.
 That’s why it pays for families in need of this care to ask about coverage, copayments, and therapies before they start to get them.
 Some programs may have extensive coverage while others do not.